 First, you should know that the act of grilling has some inherent health risks, no matter which kind of grill you cook with.
 Cancer-causing compounds can be formed any time:

 - Meat is grilled quickly over a very high temperature.

 - Meat is charred to create a blackened crust.

 - Meat smoke clings to the outside of a piece of meat, after fat from the cooking food drips down onto a hot piece of the grill.

 Most of these conditions occur when any type of muscle meat is grilled, which includes beef, pork, chicken, fish and lamb.
 These types of meat account for the majority of what’s being cooked on grills.

-Charcoal or ceramic grills.
 Nearly 50% of all grill users own a charcoal grill.
 It’s considered an old-school method that gives meat a particular taste.
 For some grill users, nothing beats creating a pile of briquettes or lump charcoal, lighting it on fire, then waiting for the burning coals to turn red hot.
 Newer on the market are the enclosed ceramic grills, which also use charcoal.
-These lumps of charcoal are exactly where the health risks start with charcoal grills, according to Healthline.
+These lumps of charcoal are exactly where the health risks start with charcoal grills, according to the National Cancer Institute.
 These risks include:

 - HCAs: Cancer-causing compounds called heterocyclic amines (HCAs) are created when meat is grilled at a very high temperature.
 The amino acids and creatine in meat react in high heat, causing a charred appearance.
 HCAs are carcinogens.

 - PAHs: Another carcinogen is polycyclic aromatic hydrocarbons, or the fat-laden smoke that rises when grilling meats.
 When fat and juice drip onto hot coals or a hot part of the grill, PAH is in the smoke that then rises up to coat the meat.
 When people eat this PAH-coated meat, it can cause unhealthy changes in their DNA.